Epidemic models in measure spaces: persistence, concentration and oscillations: Measure-valued solutions and proof of Theorem

-Next we can determine the long-time behavior when the initial measure $I_0$ puts a positive mass on the set of maximal fitness.
-Recall that $\alpha^{-1}(\alpha^*)$ (see \eqref{alpha-1} and \eqref{def-alpha*}) is the set of points in the support of $I_0$ that have maximal fitness, {\it i.e.}
+Next we can determine the long-time behavior when the initial measure $I_0$ puts a positive mass on the set of maximal fitness. \begin{lemma} Let Assumption \ref{as:params-nomut} hold.
+Assume that $\mathcal R_0(I_0)>1$ and suppose that $I_0(\{\alpha(x)=\alpha^*\})>0$, or in other words,